anand-p-r/fmi-hass-custom/README.md

 ```

 If latitude are longitude are not provided, it will be detected from the home latitude and longitude settings.
 The user preferred weather attributes (min_temperature, max_humidity etc) are used to compare the day's weather forecast and provide a relative best time for outdoor activity.
 If the conditions are not met, state of sensor (`_best_time_of_day`) will be "not_available".
 Other sensors (monitored weather conditions) include "condition", "temperature", "wind speed", "humidity", "clouds" and "rain".
+Sensor includes lightning strike observations as well.
+State value of this sensor shows the closest location (reverse geocoded address or latitude/longitude), where the last lightning strike was observed along.
+Additionally it contains the number of strikes, peak current in kA, cloud coverage and ellipse major.
+Attributes also contain the last 5 lightning observations with reverse geocoded addresses.
+Data is pulled every 60secs.

 ```YAML
 # Configuration Description